hydro-informatics/hydro-informatics.github.io/pages/numerics/tm-run.md

 Thank you for your patience.

-{% include requirements.html content="Make sure that TELEMAC-MASCARET is correctly installed and that simulation files are prepared in line with the [pre-processing instructions](tm-pre.html)." %}
+{% include requirements.html content="Make sure that TELEMAC is correctly installed and that simulation files are prepared in line with the [pre-processing instructions](tm2d-pre.html)." %}

 ## Load environment and files